wangzhenj321/Linux-Manual/blog/general-overview-of-the-Linux-file-system.md

 - **Named pipes**: act more or less like sockets and form a way for processes to communicate with each other, without using network socket semantics.

+This table gives an overview of the characters determining the file type:

 | Symbol | Meaning |
 | --- | --- |
 | -	| Regular file |